Admission criteria

 If you intend to engage in child-related work, you must hold a valid Working With Children Check clearance.

 Additionally, you must be employment screened before beginning an internship or associate teacher program in schools.
-This may involve providing a Working With Children Check clearance number and completing other employment screening requirements.
+This involves providing a Working With Children Check clearance number and completing other employment screening requirements with the NSW Department of Education.

-If you do not meet these requirements, you may not be able to undertake practical course requirements in NSW schools.
+If you do not meet these requirements, you will not be able to undertake practical course requirements in NSW schools.

 Requirements for placements in NSW public schools